 Horehound

-Horehound (Marrubium) is a flowering perennial herb in the mint family (Lamiaceae), native to Europe, North Africa and Central Asia.
-It can be recognised by its fairly round, downy leaves and clusters of tiny white flowers.
-Highly drought-tolerant, this herb can thrive even in nutrient-poor soils.
-The history of its use medically stretches from the first century through today.
+Horehound (Marrubium) is a perennial flowering plant belonging to the mint family (Lamiaceae), native to Europe, North Africa and Central Asia.
+It can be identified by its round, downy leaves and clusters of tiny white flowers.
+The plant is highly drought-resistant and thrives even in nutrient-poor soils.
+The history of its medicinal use spans from the first century right through to the present day.

 Preparation